cartheur-cybie/sdk/README.md

             [ to include sounds in your program ] adpcm66.exe - convert 16bit (8kHz) WAV files to 4bit ADPCM

 Tools without source are publicly available AFAIK, with copyright held by the appropriate parties.
-Tools with source are my own creation and are freeware (both source and binary)
+Tools with source are my own creation and are freeware in both source and binary forms.

 ### ICSDK2 ALPHA RELEASE NOTES:

-This release provides low level services for the ICybie robot.
+This release provides low level services for the iCybie robot.
 It is not complete, nor does it have a working "personality".

-If you want a tool for customizing complete personalities, use YICT.
+If you want a tool for customizing complete personalities, use [YICT](https://github.com/cartheur-cybie/yict).
 If you don't know what YICT is, or haven't tried it yourself - stop right here, and learn more about YICT before proceeding with the ICSDK2.

 Components that are working in-totality: